tupolov/cfp/README.md

 - Includes SP Craig's gear pack
 - Includes Siege-A's insignias and patches content
 - Additional custom textures and assets donated by community members
-- Randomization tech that provides variation to certain classes and hundreds of possible insurgent, PMC, clandestine operative units and vehicles
+- Randomization tech that provides variation of gear and equipment to appropriate units and vehicles resulting in hundreds of possible civilian, insurgent, PMC, clandestine operative and special forces units and vehicles.
 - Standardizes faction and group configurations for the community
 - Follows best practice configuration and implementation using CBA and ACE3 standards
 - Full support for ZEUS, ALiVE, ACE3 and VCOM